WAJDA SCHOOL – MORE THAN A FILM SCHOOL

 The Studio has won the award for Best Producer of Shorts and Documentaries three times at the Kraków Film Festival.
 It has also received the Polish Film Institute’s award for the EKRAN programme in the Professional Training Programme category.

-Among the titles that both the School and the Studio can be extremely proud of today are: “Joanna” by Aneta Kopacz, which received an Oscar® nomination for Best Short Film in 2013; “Paparazzi” by Piotr Bernaś, which received an EFA Award at the Kraków Film Festival for Best European Film; Vahram Mkhitayan’s “Milky Brother”, which was awarded in Gdynia, Kyiv, Anger, Yerevan and Koszalin; and other films which received multiple awards: “Three For the Taking” by Bartek Konopka; “Aria Diva” by Agnieszka Smoczyńska; “Glasgow” by Piotr Subbotko; “Performer” by Maciej Sobieszczański and Łukasz Ronduda – which won a THINK: FILM AWARD at the 65th Berlin International Film Festival; and finally “Communion” by Anna Zamecka, which received the Film Critics’ Week Award at Locarno, as well as a Polish “Orzeł” [Eagle] film award in 2017 in the Best Documentary Film category.
-In 2017, the film received the European Film Award for the Best European Documentary Film.
+Among the titles that the Wajda Studio can be extremely proud of today are: “Joanna” by Aneta Kopacz, which received an Oscar® nomination for Best Short Film in 2013; “Paparazzi” by Piotr Bernaś, which received an EFA Award at the Kraków Film Festival for Best European Film; Vahram Mkhitayan’s “Milky Brother”, which was awarded in Gdynia, Kyiv, Anger, Yerevan and Koszalin; and other films which received multiple awards: “Three For the Taking” by Bartek Konopka; “Aria Diva” by Agnieszka Smoczyńska; “Glasgow” by Piotr Subbotko; “Performer” by Maciej Sobieszczański and Łukasz Ronduda – which won a THINK: FILM AWARD at the 65th Berlin International Film Festival; and finally “Communion” by Anna Zamecka, which received the Film Critics’ Week Award at Locarno, as well as a Polish “Orzeł” [Eagle] film award in 2017 in the Best Documentary Film category.
+In 2017, the film received the European Film Award for the Best European Documentary Film; “Symphony of the Ursus Factory” by Jaśmina Wójcik, which won Best Mid-Length Documentary Award at the Hot Docs Canadian International Documentary Festival 2019.
 More productions are underway…

 - Jacques Akchoti